dacurry-tns/deploying-apereo-cas/pages/building/server/ldap/resolution-release/update-the-service-registry.md

 }
 ```

-The name of this file should be `ReturnMappedTest-20170927092000.json`.
-(Your `id`, and therefore that part of the filename, should use the current value for `YYYYMMDDhhmmss`.)
+The name of this file should be `ReturnMappedTest-1506518400.json`.
+The `id` value, and therefore that part of the filename, should use the current date and time represented as a timestamp (as output by `date +%s`) or as `YYYYMMDDhhmmss`.

 In this definition, the `attributeReleasePolicy` property uses the `ReturnMappedAttributeReleasePolicy` instead of the `ReturnAllAttributeReleasePolicy`; this requires us to provide a new sub-property called `allowedAttributes` that contains the list of attributes to be released.
 For each attribute, the attribute's name (as set in `cas.properties`) appears on the left, and the name it should be released with (the *mapped* name) *for this application only* appears on the right.